| | |

 The key here, I think, is to establish a home base somewhere in the middle of the Westfjords and make trips from there on days 13 and 14.

-However, it isn’t very central, and you might be able to see more fjords if you choose something further west.
-Use the map below to choose a central location:
+We stayed near Hólmavik, but it isn’t very central.
+You might be able to see more fjords if you choose something further west.
+Use the map below to choose a central location, zooming in to see the accommodation markers.

 On the way to the Westfjords: Glaumbaer, Víðimýrarkirkja and Hvítserkur